 - supporting more robust care supports in community care

-The report from the April 21st event captures emergent learnings from the Seniors Prototype initiative work divisions have done so far.
+The report from the April 21, 2016 captures emergent learnings from the Seniors Prototype Initiative work divisions have done so far.